adotterer/nxmdb/README.md

 NODE_ENV=development|production
 ```

-To get the tests to pass, you must create a `tests` collection in your database with a success set to `true`.
+To get the tests to pass, you must create a `tests` collection in your database with a resource with a key of `success` set to `true`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.